 WHA provides you with tools, programs and resources to help make choices that ultimately result in healthier outcomes as well as improved quality of life and longevity.
 We offer these in support of you and your family.

-Our program from Optum helps you and covered family members take small, doable steps that lead to big results.
-You’ll make small changes over time to gradually shift to a happier you with a healthier lifestyle.
+Our Real Appeal: Diabetes Prevention program helps members take small, doable steps that lead to big results.
+Make small changes over time to gradually shift to a happier you with a healthier lifestyle.
 Life-changing results with support and resources along the way.

 An innovative, telehealth nutritional treatment program that reverses type 2 diabetes by helping people lower blood sugar and hemoglobin A1c, making it possible to reduce diabetes medications and lose weight.
 WHA members are already seeing great results!

 Living with diabetes is challenging so, we’ve added incentives as a reward for taking care of your health.
-Do your yearly A1C testing and dilated retinal eye test, and engage in our Virta telehealth program, then enter for chance to a win gift card(s).
+Do your yearly A1C testing and dilated retinal eye test, and engage in our diabetes reversal telehealth program, then enter for chance to a win gift card(s).